dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 5. Editor snap-to grid drawn by Gizmo

 6. Creating a VR project
-7. Adding 360 videos to a VR project
+7. Adding 360-=degree videos to a VR project
-8. Creating a VR project
+8. Working with VR content inside a VR environment - the XR Editor